giellatekno/neahttadigisanit/neahtta/README.md

 While for developing locally, use

-    (venv) pip install -e ".[dev,pyhfst]"
+    (venv) pip install -e ".[dev]"

 Explanation:

 The `-e` flag installs "editable".
-The `[dev,pyhfst]` indicates installation of two optional dependencies. `dev` installs a code formatter, while `pyhfst` will install the python bindings to libhfst.
-On the server, the python bindings cannot be installed per now (there is no built distribution for our system).
+The `.[dev]` indicates installation of two the `dev` feature.
+It just installs a code formatter.
 On the server, `gunicorn` is needed to run in production.

+Note:

+`pyhfst` exists as an optional dependency, but it does not work with python > 3.10.
+It has never been in use on the server, anyway.

 ## Development server